aws-samples/eks-workshop/content/advanced/320_servicemesh_with_tid_eks_addon/gateway.md

 By now the foundational Istio components are deployed in your AWS EKS Cluster.

-To server the external request an Istion Ingress Gateway is required.The gateway will allow traffic reach out to the applications running inside of the EKS Cluster.
+To server the external request an Istio Ingress Gateway is required.
+The gateway will allow traffic reach out to the applications running inside of the EKS Cluster.

 ![Alt text](/images/tetrate-istio-distro/Ingress.png "Ingress GW deployment")